 There is no one answer.
 We do have research that if someone goes off medication too soon, their symptoms can return and be more difficult to treat a second time.
-But not everyone needs medication long term.
-Part of my job is to provide you the information you need to make the changes in your life that will make it less likely you will need medication long-term.
+But not everyone needs or wants medication long term.
+I can provide you the information you want to make the changes in your life that will make it less likely you will need medication long-term.

-No, it's not supposed to.
+Not if it's the right medicine.
 I want to know immediately if you’re having unpleasant side effects.
-Gone are the days of waiting several weeks “toughing it out” while waiting for medications to take effect and/or for side effects to subside.
+Gone are the days of waiting several weeks “toughing it out” while waiting for medications to work and/or for side effects to subside.
 Newer medications available and better understanding from genetic testing research of how medications are metabolized helps make better medication pick choices.
-If you experience negative side effects we can address the situation quickly. good.rx
+If you experience negative side effects we can address the situation quickly.

-Comparison shop for the best price on your medication in your zip code by logging onto the free website www.goodrx.com.
+Comparison shop for the best price on your medication in your zip code by logging onto www.goodrx.com.

 You're not obligated to buy the medication at the pharmacy if it's too expensive.
 In this case, notify me so I can make an inexpensive substitue if available.